--Thirty-nine (39) credit hours of core coursework;

-- A minimum of 3-9 credit hours of Candidacy Examination; (1semester up to 3 semesters) - Eighteen (18) hours of Dissertation credits. (up to 6 semesters)
+- Thirty-nine (39) credit hours of core coursework; - A minimum of 3-9 credit hours of Candidacy Examination; - Eighteen (18) hours of Dissertation credits.

 The program can be completed in 4 years of full-time study.

 Students in the BSN-PhD program are required to complete 94-97 credit hours: